betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 ### It's a mindset question

-It's definitely a good habit to use defensive techniques, and I'll give you a few examples of defensive programming below.
+It's definitely a good habit to use defensive techniques, and I'll provide a few examples of defensive programming below.
 But I think that the *real* lesson of the story is actually a different one: we all make mistakes.
 Some have consequences that are quite annoying (cracked ribs, broken software).
 But what I think sets good programmers apart